Like it or not, people judge books by their covers.

 A shoddy book cover will make prospective readers question the value of the content within.

-But, a strong cover design will catch a reader’s eye, capture their interest and communicate what the book is about.
+But, strong cover design will catch a reader’s eye, capture their interest and communicate what the book is about.
 These are the things that inspire someone to buy your book.

 But, unless you are an artist or graphic designer, you probably don’t know how to create a powerful and professional cover design.
 And you likely aren’t following contemporary book cover design trends.